 As one of the original founding members, Samuel Tapia volunteered to be the podcast's web developer, and soon realized that this would become one of his most ambitious passion projects.
 Sam has been at the studio since day one, and has ran the soundboard multiple times, as well as sound edited numerous stories and episodes from all seasons.
 His own story "WWMD", a quirky tale that takes place during a backpacking trip in Mexico with his girlfriend Lau (an honorary Life Out Loud member), can be heard on episode 1.4 "En Route."
 "WWMD" was also shared live at Travelogue at the New World Stages' Tony Lounge.
 During his last year at John Jay, Sam was part of an Independent Study that allowed him to create all the promotional content for Life Out Loud.
 Sam has a passion for the arts, specifically story telling, whether it's written, visual, or audio.
 His photograph of the "Orbs" has become Life Out Loud's most recognizable image.
 Sam graduated John Jay in the spring of 2016 with a degree in International Criminal Justice.
 He is currently working on a photography series about the children of Mexican immigrants living in New York City.
 Outside of Life Out Loud, Sam can be found creating the dankest of memes, and going after the longest road card in Settlers of Catan.

-Digital Sound Director:
+Digital Sound Consultant:

 Velislava Bozhinova is one of the original founding members of Life Out Loud.
 In addition to running sound board, conducting sound editing, and designing underscoring, as the podcast's Digital Sound Director, one of Velislava's main jobs is to train others to edit, underscore, and run sound, too, so that the podcast has lots of helping hands working seamlessly together in order to produce a full episode; team work makes the dream work!
 As the Digital Sound Director for Life Out Loud, Velislava is also responsible for managing, delegating, and scheduling all of the work that happens on the raw recording tracks.
 She then compiles all the edited pieces; produces the full episode for review; and conducts all final sound editing on each version of the "final" product before it's launched on iTunes; sound cloud; the website; or on RADio568.
 Her personal passion is underscoring design, an idea that she initiated and developed here at Life Out Loud.
 Her own underscoring work can be heard in stories such as The Rabbit, In the Dark, and many more.
 When not behind the scenes, Velislava also shares her own work from time to time, such as “On the Run," featured in episode 1.2 “Our Father.”
 In the past year she has taken one Independent Study and one Faculty Mentored Research Group for the podcast during which time she teamed up with beautiful people to create beautiful work for Life Out Loud.
 When not in the studio or editing one of at least 17 of these incredible stories, Velislava--as a double major--can be found in a Political Science or Economics classroom or spending time with her three kids – a cat, a parrot, and a hermit crab.
 She’d like to thank her Life Out Loud family for their great work, passion and dedication.
 She couldn’t ask for a better team!